dead-claudia/journald-exporter/README.md

     If you want, or need, to change the key directory or port number, this is where you'll need to configure it.

-4. Make the `/etc/journald-exporter/keys` directory mentioned above.
+4. Make the `/etc/journald-exporter/keys` directory mentioned above, with an owner of root and permissions of 755 (user has all perms, everyone else has only read/execute).
 This is where you'll put your API keys.

+    ```sh
+    sudo mkdir --mode=755 /etc/journald-exporter/keys
+    ```

-5. Create an API key via `openssl rand -hex -out "$(date -uIseconds).key" 32` and copy it to `/etc/journald-exporter/keys`.
+5. Create an API key via `openssl rand -hex -out "$(date -uIseconds).key" 32` and copy it to `/etc/journald-exporter/keys` with an owner of root and permissions of 600 (root can read and write, nobody else can access).

+    ```sh
+    name="$(date -uIseconds).key"
+    sudo openssl rand -hex -out "$name" 32
+    sudo chmod 600 "$name"
+    sudo mv "$name" "/etc/journald-exporter/keys/$name"
+    ```

+    You'll also want to copy this key - you'll need it later.
+You can use the following (using `$name` from above) to set up the key for a local Prometheus instance:

+    ```sh
+    sudo mkdir /etc/prometheus-keys
+    sudo cp "/etc/journald-exporter/keys/$name" "/etc/prometheus-keys/$name"
+    sudo chgrp journald-exporter "/etc/prometheus-keys/$name"
+    sudo chmod 640 "/etc/prometheus-keys/$name"
+    ```

-6. Start the service (as in, `sudo systemctl start journald-exporter.service`).
+6. Start the service.

+    ```sh
+    sudo systemctl start journald-exporter.service
+    ```

-7. If you plan to listen over the public Internet, set up a local TLS proxy that accepts encrypted connections and forwards them decrypted to the server to avoid leaking the API key.
-Then, you can poke holes as needed in your system's firewall to allow inbound connections to the above port.
-If you plan to only invoke this locally (say, you're using [Grafana Agent](https://grafana.com/docs/agent/latest/)), you can skip this step (but do *not* open that port in the system firewall).
+7. **If you're scraping locally, skip this step.** If you plan to listen over the public Internet, you'll need to do a couple things to avoid leaking the API key: Set up a local TLS termination proxy to forward connections decrypted to the exporter, then update your system's firewall to allow inbound connections to the port that TLS proxy listens on.

+    If you plan to only scrape locally, or if you're using things like [Grafana Agent](https://grafana.com/docs/agent/latest/), you can skip this step.
+Be careful to *not* open the port for the exporter in the system firewall in this case.

 8. [Configure your Prometheus instance to scrape the service](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) using the API key file generated from earlier as the password file.
+You'll want these fields set:

+    - URL: `http://localhost:12345` if you're querying locally, or `https://<your-host-name>:<tls-proxy-port>` if you're accessing it remotely
-If you're using [Grafana Agent](https://grafana.com/docs/agent/latest/) or similar, you'll want to add the scrape config rule there instead.
-If you set up a TLS proxy to run it over the public Internet, use the port you set that up with, not the one you configured this exporter to use.
+        - If you set up a TLS proxy in the previous step, use the port you set that up with, not the one for the exporter.
+    - Authorization: Basic auth with user `metrics` and password set to the key generated earlier

+    If you're scraping locally from Prometheus or similar (like [Grafana Agent](https://grafana.com/docs/agent/latest/)), your scrape config should look something like this, where `$name` is the value generated from step 5:

+    ```yaml
+    # Add this to the `scrape_configs:` section of your Prometheus config
+    - job_name: journald-exporter
+      authorization:
+        credentials_file: /etc/prometheus-keys/$name
+      static_configs:
+      - targets:
+        - localhost:12345
+    ```

+    > If you're using a different port, you'll obviously want to change `12345` to that.

-9. If you've done everything above, metrics should start flowing.
+Once you've done all of this, metrics should start flowing within a few minutes.

-To update, just replace the binary (you'll want to use the `mv journald-exporter /usr/sbin/` file replacement trick to avoid "text file busy" file access errors) and restart the service via `systemctl restart journald-exporter.service`.
+To update, just reinstall the binary per the first installation step and restart the service via `systemctl restart journald-exporter.service`.

 ## Metrics emitted